yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 In this exercise, you will de-provision any Azure resources created in support of this lab.

-1. Delete both of the Resource Groups in which you placed all of your Azure resources
+1. Delete both of the Resource Groups in which you placed all of your Azure resources.

-    - From the Portal, navigate to the blade of your Resource Group and select Delete in the command bar at the top
+    - From the Portal, navigate to the blade of your Resource Group and select Delete in the command bar at the top.

-    - Confirm the deletion by re-typing the resource group name and selecting Delete
+    - Confirm the deletion by re-typing the resource group name and selecting Delete.

-1. Delete the Service Principal created on Task 9: Create a Service Principal before the hands-on lab
+2. Delete the Service Principal created on Task 9: Create a Service Principal before the hands-on lab.

     ```bash
     az ad sp delete --id "Fabmedical-sp"